 Unfortunately, this technology will not reach the mainstream for years.
 Consequently, no pure-play stocks exist as D-Wave Systems remains private for now.
 Still, investors who would like to buy into the quantum-computing revolution at a reasonable valuation should look at these quantum computing stocks today:

 Alphabet (GOOGL, GOOG)

 Alphabet (NASDAQ:GOOGL, NASDAQ:GOOG), the parent company of Google, has served as one of the best quantum computing stocks.
 Google has reached a market cap of over $925 billion based mostly on its algorithms.
 Maintaining such leadership in future years will require quantum computing.

 Google has described itself as “close to quantum supremacy.”
 It unveiled Bristlecone, a chip with 72 quantum bits (qubits), its fundamental unit of computation.
 This beats the previous record of 50.
 While the company is still years from applying Bristlecone to its bottom line, it still makes Alphabet an industry leader.

-Analysts expect average annual profit growth to exceed 14% per year over the next five years, however.
+Analysts expect GOOG’s average annual profit growth to be nearly 13% per year over the next five years, however.
 And though quantum computing remains a small part of Google for now, maintaining this edge in quantum processing will be critical to the company’s long-term success.

 AT&T (NYSE:T) probably does not strike investors as an obvious quantum computing stock.
 The telecom giant is best known for telephone service in past decades and internet and wireless services today.
 Most of the focus for future technology has revolved around 5G wireless service.